fivetran/dbt_fivetran_log/README.md

 ```

 ### Using multiple destinations
+#### 1. Fork the repo
+You will first need to fork the package's repository.
+See steps 0-4 of [dbt's guide to editing external packages](https://discourse.getdbt.com/t/contributing-to-an-external-dbt-package/657) for how to do so.

+#### 2. Update `unioning_multiple_destinations`
+Next, in `dbt_project.yml`, you must set the `unioning_multiple_destinations` variable to `true`.
+This is set to `false` by default in the project's `dbt_project.yml` file.

+This is necessary because `unioning_multiple_destinations` enables the package's `union_source_tables()` macro to run and aggregate data across destinations.

+#### 3. Declare sources in `src_fivetran_log.yml`
-Because the Fivetran Log Connector exists at the *destination* level, you need to declare each destination's log connector as a separate source in `src_fivetran_log.yml`.
+Then, you will need to define each destination as a separate source in `src_fivetran_log.yml`.
+The package comes with:
+1. A fully-defined source that runs on your target database and `fivetran_log` schema by default
+2. A commented out template to use for any subsequent sources

-And due to the way that the Fivetran Log Connector dbt package unions data, you **must declare all tables in each source**.
+Due to the way that the Fivetran Log Connector dbt package unions data, you **must declare all tables in each source**.
 However, because each source's schema is indentical in table structure, you can use [yaml anchors](https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/) to avoid duplicating this code.
 This way, you only need to provide the table structure in the first source, which we have already written out (with table documentation and tests) in `src_fivetran_log.yml`.
 For any subsequent sources, you can simply point to the anchored table structure.

 See how to use yaml anchors in the example configuration of two sources below: